 I recommend starting with these fantastic pairings:

 - Crusty Baguette Slices: The contrast between the creamy texture of titaina and the crispness of a well toasted baguette slice is wonderful.
 Spread titaina generously on the toast for a delectable snack that will have your taste senses dancing.
+A slice of bread is popular in most of spanish cuisine, from main dish to tapas.
+Sometime it can also be used as an ingridients like some dish like Olla Gitana.

 - Grilled Vegetables: Take your grilled vegetables to the next level by topping them with titaina.
 The smokiness of the veggies matches the zesty tastes of the titaina, resulting in a pleasing and harmonic mixture.